 None of these discoveries really surprised me. but all of a sudden I felt embarrassed and humiliated.
 My instincts were right and their little meetings set strategically just far enough away from work had been going on since at least mid 2010.
 I thought back to one night in this two year period when their company was having a seminar in a downtown hotel.
 Liz decided that they'd finish so late that it would be easier just to stay overnight in the hotel.
 Flags went up, but I didn't want to hear about the "jealous" husband thing from Liz.
 "Slick" would have been working this show and I'd bet big money they made a romantic evening out of it.

 The confirmation of these two in a full blown relationship for what has now been at least five years generated a flashback to our nine hour marathon mediation day in 2012.
 Investigators had supplied me with photos of these two sitting in bars and restaurants along with details of their multiple meetings over a two week period.
 My attorney advised that we not bring this evidence up.
 Doing so, he said, would only disrupt the day's negotiations and might force progression to a costly court hearing.
 I agreed, but he then asked me to bring the bar photos just in case.
 The next day he did something without my knowledge early morning before the start of the day long meeting.
 He quietly sat down with the mediator and Liz's attorney telling them that I had convincing evidence of a boyfriend but we'd decided to not disclose the evidence in the interest of settling that day.
-Many divorce judges in Collin County frown on the spouse that's involved in the adulterous affair.
-I was told later that the two women then approached Liz about having a boyfriend and when confronted she denied it, but then broke down sobbing.
+Most divorce judges in Collin County frowned on the spouse involved in the adulterous affair.
+I was told later that the two women then approached Liz about having a boyfriend and, when confronted she denied it, but then broke down sobbing.
 As the negotiations wore on, sometime before lunch the mediator walked in and said "Jim we're making no progress on your request to keep the house.
 Liz is just adamant about keeping the home she raised her children in" It had been a tense day.
 I was exhausted from months of daily pressures of the divorce and the discoveries of my wife's affair, but now I was furious.
 I had a folder on the conference table with all the bar and parking lot photos and other evidence.
-I looked at the mediator and as I put my fist on top of that folder I stated very firmly "I'm the one who has paid for that home and have loved and raised my three sons under that roof!"
-Tapping the envelope firmly with my finger I said "And this son-of-a -bitch will not be bedding down my wife in my home!"
+I looked at the mediator and as I put my fist on top of that folder I stated very firmly "I'm the one who has paid for that home and have loved and raised my sons under that roof!"
+Tapping the envelope firmly with my finger I said "And this son-of-a -bitch will not be bedding down my wife in this home!"
 And thankfully I did get the house.
 So there was at least one consolation.
 Liz wasn't cavorting with "Slick" in the little home that for years was the center of so much family love.
 I wish she'd just told me the truth years ago.
 By now I'd be over it and she wouldn't feel compelled to hide with 'Slick" in the shadows anymore.
 Liz was raised in a strict Christian home and even today is always touting her faith and how blessed her life has been.
 I guess her faith couldn't keep her from cheating on her husband and then lying about it.
 But she still makes it to her church pew every Sunday morning unless "Slick" has stayed over at her new home that weekend.

 So now, although I'm not totally back to square one, I know there is a new healing process coming.
 I honestly feel no anger at my ex.
 I only feel hurt and embarrassed.
 Maybe a little too trusting the last few years and angry at the state of my own life at this late date.
 I had been nothing more than a nuisance to her for years before the divorce.
 At one point she told me that when I smiled real big for photos my eyes were almost shut!
 Try not and smile so big, she said!
 So it took a full year post divorce before a female friend told me to smile more because I had a beautiful smile.
 And I do and I love it!